 10. Ryogoku Fireworks Museum

 This free museum is dedicated to the history and craftsmanship of Japanese fireworks.
 Inside the museum there are many displays of the major fireworks festivals in Japan including the earlier mentioned summer fireworks festival at Sumida River, the biggest fireworks event in Tokyo (it lasts 90 full minutes!).
-This festival dates back to 1733, to honour the many dead caused by a pandemic swept through Edo (current Tokyo).
+This festival dates back to 1733, to honor the many dead caused by a pandemic swept through Edo (current Tokyo).
 Today it is one of the largest fireworks festivals in Japan.

-The museum is just next to Eko-in Temple which has been the spiritual home of sumo since tournaments started to being held here from 1768 until the first Ryogoku Kokugitan was built in 1909.
+The museum is just next to Eko-in Temple which has been the spiritual home of sumo since tournaments started to be held here from 1768 until the first Ryogoku Kokugitan was built in 1909.